stanislavglazko/devman_bot/README.md

 # devman_bot

-My bot checks if the teacher has checked your work or not.
+My bot checks if the teacher has checked your work on https://dvmn.org/ or not.
 When the teacher checks your work, the bot will text you in telegram.

 ### How to install